 4. Lastly, prioritise movement.
 They do not get enough of this in school and yet all academic learning rests on their gross motor foundations.
 Without tonnes of continued work on key things like balance, strength, hand-eye coordination and cross-body work, their attention, memory, handwriting, reading and Maths will all suffer.

 This diagram neatly shows that whilst schools are working on the roof, many children simply don’t have a complete house to rest that roof on.
-When grey September rolls around, schools will sit them down and work them to death, with long days, fewer breaks and extra catch up sessions.
-Make sure they’ve had an amazing summer exercising in nature, soaking up all that vitamin D, oxygenating their brain and building sturdy foundations.
+Soon schools will sit them down and work them to death, with long days, fewer breaks and extra catch up sessions.

 I believe in you!
 You’ve got this.